How to get from Kandy to Sigiriya

 Going to...

-2 ways to get from Kandy to Sigiriya
+What are the 3 ways to travel from Kandy to Sigiriya?

 Kandy to Sigiriya by Bus